-Bring a buddy – Nothing beats getting to the top than getting to a top with a friend.
+Bring a friend – Nothing beats getting to the top than getting to a top with a friend.
 A friend is a great companion to share the experience with and someone who can help you out if anything should arise.
 If you can’t have a trail buddy be sure to use a two-way radio with someone who is staying back.
-Two-way radios will often reach for miles as you climb up a mountain and are a great way to keep loved ones up to date on your journey and status.
+Two-way radios will often reach for miles as you climb up a mountain and are a wonderful way to keep loved ones up to date on your journey and status.

 Eat up – You will need energy and lots of it.
 I found it much easier to have a good breakfast at basecamp than to try and snack my way up.
-I usually lose my appetite completely once I’m above the treeline.
+I usually lose my appetite completely once I’m above the tree line.

-Research – Know your route, read up on your trails – read trail reviews and check out others success or failure stories.
-Knowledge about the hike will help you along the way and pays back in dividends.
+Research – Know your route, read up on your trails – read trail reviews and check out others’ success or failure stories.
+Knowledge about the hike will help you along the way and pays you back in dividends.
 Make sure everything you’re researching is as current as can be – every season can bring new terrain, trail closures and massive changes to these mountains.

 Safety at Altitude

 Listen to your body and don’t put your goals above yourself.
 You should live another day to try another day than to make a mistake that could cost you your health or your life.
 If you’re low on water, turn around.
 If you’re feeling sick and vomiting, turn around.
-If for any reason you can’t think straight or find yourself dizzy and out of disarray or stumbling and losing balance, turn around – any of this could be symptoms of altitude sickness, dehydration or issues with improper acclimation and its best not to do anything but safely turn around.
+If for any reason you can’t think straight or find yourself dizzy and out of disarray or stumbling and losing balance, turn around – any of this could be symptoms of altitude sickness, dehydration or issues with improper acclimation and it’s best not to do anything but safely turn around.